CBD Oil and Anxiety: What Does the Research Say?

 Is CBD Oil Safe for Anxiety?

 CBD oil is considered safe for most individuals when taken at recommended doses.
-Studies, such as those summarized in the WHO report, show that humans can tolerate doses up to 1,500 mg daily without significant adverse effects.
+Studies, such as those summarised in the WHO report, show that humans can tolerate doses up to 1,500 mg daily without significant adverse effects.

 Possible Side Effects